tendermint/liquidity/x/liquidity/spec/02_state.md

 <!-- order: 2 -->

  # State

 The Liquidity Module keeps track of the Pool and PoolBatch states.
+The state represents your app at a given moment.

 ## Pool